-Activities of listening.
-Activities of speaking.
-Activities of reading.
-Activities of writing.
+Types of activities of listening.
+Types of activities of speaking.
+Types of activities of reading.
+Types of activities of writing.
 Games in English: definition and classification of games.
 Traditional games in TEFL: Alibi, Anagrams, Bingo, Buzz, Categories, Coffee-potting, Chinese whispers, Find someone who..., Hangman, I spy, Kim's game, The market game, Never on Sunday, Noughts and crosses, Odd man out, Pelmanism, Pictionary, Simon says, Snakes and ladders, Snap, Spot the differences, True or false?, Twenty questions, 'What's the time, Mr Wolf?', Word creation, Word chain.